 Eventually, the lease ran out.
 And now we are all leaving the Tribune Tower.

 My third goodbye

 This one is much easier.
 We’ve only been on this floor for two years, relatively nothing compared to my previous 16 years.
 I’m ready to go.
-I have barely nothing to purge.
-The third goodbye now, is three stikes and out.
+I have barely anything to purge.
+The third goodbye now is three strikes and out.
 I’m ready to move on and have the change.

 A new building.
 Right by Millennium Park.
 Closer to the Art Institute.
 The Cultural Center is across the street.
 I could even take the underground tunnel directly from our building into the Cultural Center!